 Lyme Regis, Golden Cap Beach and West Bay, Dorset.

-I added some of my own images and like to think they are different from the Google images above and first glance they do not seem to be and yes they have the beach scene and have the standard format, such as a beach, sky and waves and the odd person and the token dog, as you see in all standard internet images.
+I added some of my own images and like to think they are different from the Google images above and first glance they do not seem to be and yes they have the sunset, or light scene and have the standard format, such as a beach, sky and waves and the odd person and the token dog, as you see in all standard internet images.
 Sometimes when you look at images taken from internet they have that same view, weather is the same and location too.

 With mine I have tried to create something that is different and unique putting my personnel touch and adding the creative touch only the photographer can do to his/her image.
 All images on Google images are probably taken by the same person, or persons , but they are grouped together representing a certain image…. golden beach all in daylight and perfect weather.

 The following images were taken in Dorset.
 Here I have concentrated on the sea , the cliffs, sky and beach.
 I also like to include a person or persons and animals too.
 I think it adds some interest to the photograph.
 I have also grouped together images showing dramatic skies and crashing waves too.
 I think the power of “mother nature” is part of a good landscape image.
 Also light can make or break an image and sometimes

 Marloes Beach, Pembrokeshire, Wales.

 Well light and how light is so important in the art of photography and in the entire industry of capturing the world around us.
 I always known that how important light is when processing and taking that image and how the time of the day is also important and the time of year and season too.